(Last Update: 11/30/2024)

 Utilizing Sleep Tracking Devices

 With the advent of wearable technology, tracking sleep patterns has become more accessible.
-Smartwatches and fitness trackers can monitor your sleep stages, duration, and quality.
-This data provides invaluable insights into how well your current management strategies are working and where there may be room for improvement.
+Smartwatches and fitness trackers can monitor sleep stages, duration, and quality.
+This data provides invaluable insights into how well your current management strategies are working and where improvement may be needed.

 Keeping a Sleep Diary